dryark/ujson/readme.txt

-../readme.txtMicro "JSON" reader/writer.
+Micro "JSON" reader/writer.
 Parses a superset of JSON.

 Work in progress.